Brain tumour symptoms and diagnosis

 Reporting is usually done within two weeks.
 Again – this may be sooner if you have a private CT scan.

 PET scan – position emission tomography.
 Only a few hospitals in the UK have a PET scanner.
 This too produces a 3D image but in colour.
 The patient is given radiation via a medicine called a radiotracer.
 This goes to the part of the body that needs to be examined.
 The PET scan then detects radiation inside the body and makes images that show how the radiation is being broken down.
 This type of scan is not generally used to diagnose a brain tumour, but it can provide additional information about the nature of the tumour.
-For example, it may help to determine the difference between a benign and malignant tumour because malignant tumours are more metabolically active (that means that within the tumour cells that are alive and growing, chemical reactions are happening within them).
+For example, it may help to determine the difference between a non malignant and malignant tumour because malignant tumours are more metabolically active (that means that within the tumour cells that are alive and growing, chemical reactions are happening within them).
 And it can show the effects of treatment.
-For more information about the difference between benign and malignant tumours visit anatomy and tumour types.
+For more information about the difference between non malignant and malignant tumours visit anatomy and tumour types.

 SPECT – single photon emission computed tomography.
 Similar to PET, a SPECT scan views how blood flows through arteries and veins in the brain.
 It differs though from a PET scan in that the chemical stays in your blood stream rather than being absorbed by surrounding tissues, thereby limiting the images to areas where blood flows.
 SPECT scans are cheaper and more readily available than higher resolution PET scans.